-4.3.2 Operational Constraints

-- Network Flow Constraints
+4.3.2.1.
+Network Flow Constraints

-Although Cell Transmission concept was originally proposed for simulation-based operations, it was later transformed and utilized in various optimization contexts.
+Although Cell Transmission concept was originally proposed for simulationbased operations, it has later been transformed and utilized in various optimization contexts.
 Some early studies (Li, et al. 1999; Ziliaskopoulos, 2000) have applied Cell Transmission concept to formulate dynamic traffic assignment as an LP model, which uses a set of less-than constraints to relax the minimal-value in flow propagation relations and thus allow vehicle holding (i.e., traffic will not necessarily exit a cell even if it can do so under the prevailing network situation).
-Note that vehicle holding may be undesirable since no individual driver would wait when perceiving the sufficient capacity ahead.
+Note that vehicle holding may be undesirable since no individual driver would wait when perceives the sufficient capacity ahead.
 However, holding vehicles in evacuation implies that responsible agencies can improve the overall operation efficiency by delaying certain groups of travelers.